in-toto/specification/in-toto-spec.md

 #### 4.3.3 Artifact Rules

 Artifact rules are used to connect steps together through their materials or products.
-When connecting steps together,  in-toto allows the project owner to enforce the existence of certain artifacts within a step (e.g., the README can only be created in the create-documentation step) and authorize operations on artifacts (e.g., the compile step can use the materials from the checkout-vcs).
+When connecting steps together, in-toto allows the project owner to enforce the existence of certain artifacts within a step (e.g., a "README.md" file can only be created in the "create-documentation" step) and authorize operations on artifacts (e.g., the "compile" step can use the materials from the "checkout-vcs" step).
-The `ARTIFACT_RULE` format is the following:
+The artifact rule format is the following:

 ```bash
     {MATCH <pattern> [IN <source-path-prefix>] WITH (MATERIALS|PRODUCTS) [IN <destination-path-prefix>] FROM <step> ||